 Tourists who are looking to enter the United States for a temporary amount of time can do so through a B-2 visa.
-Though sometimes accompanied with the B-1 visa, the B-2 tourist visa does not grant the holder permission to work in the United States.
+Though sometimes accompanied by the B-1 visa, the B-2 tourist visa does not grant the holder permission to work in the United States.
 The B-2 visa category includes tourists, individuals visiting family or friends, artists or musicians receiving no payment, athletes receiving no payment, individuals requiring specific medical treatment, and those attending conventions, conferences, or similar social events.
 A short study that comes as a consequence or minor part of a B-2 visit is permitted; however, the visa is not available for students looking to study in the United States.
 Over 75 percent of non-immigrants that travel into the United States each year are B category visa holders.

 B-2 Visa Eligibility and Requirements